vietaapp/heroku-buildpack-vips/README.md

 - libglib2.0-dev
 - libpoppler-glib8

+For Heif
+- libx265-146
+- libde265-0

+For WebP
+- libwebp6
+- libwebpmux3
+- libwebpdemux2

 The easiest way to do this is using the heroku apt buildpack.

 This buildpack was put together with the help of John Cupitt, the creator of